 STEP 7: The client doctor’s loyalty is EARNED.

 The Unethical Marketing Procedure:

-STEP 1: Reps would ask for a schedule with the client doctor(s)
+STEP 1: Reps would ask for a schedule with the client's doctor(s)

-STEP 2: Reps would entice client doctors with offers and special offers ranging from simple dine outs to satisfying personal whims of client doctors.
+STEP 2: Reps would entice client doctors with offers and special offers ranging from simple dine-outs to satisfying the personal whims of client doctors.

-NOTE: There are reported cases where client doctors either give in to the enticing offers or go to the extent of personally asking for the special favor to secure the signing of reps documents which will be submitted to the pharma.
+NOTE: There are reported cases where client doctors either give in to the enticing offers or go to the extent of personally asking for a special favor to secure the signing of reps' documents which will be submitted to the pharma.
 In rather extreme cases, reps offer the special favor especially if the pharma sets high quotas.

 STEP 3: With the favor or special favor as collateral (or owing to a debt of gratitude), client doctors are now expected to prescribe the pharma’s sets of drugs to patients.

-STEP 4: With the illegally established relationship between reps and client doctors, referrals come in quick; dine outs become a normal activity.
-Usually, the referred doctors to reps are familiar with/or is currently engaged in the unethical practice.
+STEP 4: With the illegally established relationship between reps and client doctors, referrals come in quickly; dine-outs become a normal activity.
+Usually, the preferred doctors to reps are familiar with/or are currently engaged in the unethical practice.

 NOTE: It is but common sense that an ethical doctor will most unlikely refer an unethical doctor to a rep and vice-versa.
 Using the concept of THOUGHT LEADERSHIP, if a senior client doctor engages in unethical practices, chances are, the younger doctors and subordinates related to the former will adhere to the malpractice(s).